nlopez59/MortgageWorkspace/readme.md

 # DevOps Proof of Concept (POC) setup with IBM DBB and WaaS Stock Image v3.1

-Running a POC on a WaaS 3.1 image requires customization.
+Running a POC on a WaaS 3.1 image requires some customization.
 A script is included in this repo that automates many of the steps to install a sample CICS/DB2 application for running POC use cases.
 This can also serve as a reference on porting your application(s) and infrastructure for early dev and test workloads.

 ## Getting Started
 1. clone this repo and run [WaaS_Setup/initPOC.bat](WaaS_Setup/initPOC.bat)  from a Windows DOS terminal